-We have a lot of exciting news in coworking this week.
+We have a lot of exciting news about coworking this week.
 Chicago is getting a huge, new space for creatives.
-In Asia coworking spaces are evolving to attract more corporate clients.
+In Asia, coworking spaces are evolving to attract more corporate clients.
 Coworking is booming in India.
 And a recent survey found that coworkers are more relaxed and balanced.
 Here are the best articles published recently.

 Coworking spaces offer members shared resources, a sense of community, a place to collaborate, and cheap office space.
 That, along with plenty of coffee, is all most startups need out of their workspace.

 But if you're getting started in the creative community, you might need a few other resources: say, a CNC router for carving designs, a carpentry department for building theater sets, yards of fabric for upholstering event furniture, a workspace to arrange flowers, to name a few.

 And this week, a coworking space with all those resources (and more) is set to open to the creative community.